Create an RSS Feed Reader in PHP

 • Define a variable $rss_feed_url and assign the URL to the feed.

-• Load the content of the RSS feed from URL using the function simplexml_load_file(), providing the feed URL as a parameter to this function.
+• Load the content of the RSS feed from the URL using the simplexml_load_file() function, providing the feed URL as a parameter to this function.

-• Display channel title and description of RSS feed.
+• Display the channel title and description of the RSS feed.

 • Loop through each channel item and display the title of the item in an anchor element with a URL to the channel item.